Neon Genesis Evangelion: Films

 In May 1996, Gainax announced an Evangelion film in response to fan dissatisfaction with the series finale.
-On March 15, 1997, Gainax released Neon Genesis Evangelion: Death & Rebirth, consisting of 60 minutes of clips taken from the first 24 episodes of the series and the first 30 minutes of the new ending due to production issues.
-The second film, The End of Evangelion, which premiered on July 19, 1997, provided the complete new ending as a retelling of the final two episodes of the television series.
-Rather than depicting the series' climax within the characters' minds, the film provides a more conventional, action-based resolution to the series' plot lines.
+On March 15, 1997, Gainax released Neon Genesis Evangelion: Death & Rebirth, consisting of sixty minutes of clips taken from the first twenty-four episodes of the series for the segment Death, while Rebirth served as a preview of the theatrical finale, a remake of the series' final two episodes.
+The second film, The End of Evangelion, which premiered on July 19, 1997, provided the complete theatrical ending as a retelling of the final two episodes of the television series.
+Rather than depicting the series's climax within the characters' minds, the film provides a more conventional, action-based resolution to the series's plot lines.
 The film won numerous awards and grossed ¥1.45 billion within six months of its release.
 Ex.org ranked the film in 1999 as the fifth best "All-Time Show", with the television series ranked second.
 In 2009, CUT magazine ranked it the third greatest anime film of all time.
-In July 1998, the films were re-released as Revival of Evangelion, which combined Death(true)² (the director's cut of Death) with The End of Evangelion.
+In July 1998, the films were re-released as Revival of Evangelion, which combined with a new version of Death, named Death (True)², with The End of Evangelion.